-Former Roman temple, turned church is a popular spot for tourists who come to marvel at its architectural brilliance and learn more about this history of this building that was once an earlier temple commissioned by Marcus Agrippa during the reign of Augustus.
+This former Roman temple-turned-church is a popular spot for tourists, Thousands upon thousands come to marvel at its architectural brilliance and learn more about this history of this building that was once an earlier temple commissioned by Marcus Agrippa during the reign of Augustus.
 It is the most complete ancient building in Rome and is beautifully decorated inside with a variety of artworks and alter arrangements.

 No visit to Rome is complete without stopping off at the world’s most beautiful fountain.
 The Trevi fountain is at the end of an ancient aqueduct constructed to bring water into Rome and is hugely popular amongst tourists.
 Be prepared to battle against a sea of selfie sticks and large tour groups if you come during the day.
 Make sure you do the Roman tradition of tossing a coin into the water over your shoulder, the money collected helps to subsidise Rome’s less fortunate inhabitants.